GrowthZ/UNIT5---HTML/README.md

 **UNIT 5 - HTML**
-# HTML (HyperText Markup Language) is the standard markup language used to create web pages.
+HTML (HyperText Markup Language) is the standard markup language used to create web pages

+Markdown